 Our success is dependent on the support we receive from our parents.
 We are so grateful for all you do to support your children and our school.

-Navy blue or uniform khaki (not the lighter stone color) shorts or pants (no cargo pockets).
-Girls can wear skirts and jumpers in navy blue, khaki, or the Marymount plaid or polo dresses in red or navy blue.
+Navy blue or uniform khaki (not the lighter stone color) shorts or pants, or joggers (no cargo pockets).
+Skirts and jumpers can be in navy blue, khaki, or the Marymount plaid or polo dresses in red or navy blue.

 Ties are optional but should be navy blue or red if worn.
-Girls may wear crossover ties.
+Crossover ties are allowed.
 Shoes should be conservative in style (no lights, wheelies, or characters) and closed toed.
 Socks should be uniform or neutral colors, ankle or knee length.
-Girls may wear opaque tights or leggings in navy blue or white with skirts or jumpers.
-Socks, tights, or leggings must be worn.
+Opaque tights or leggings in navy blue or white with skirts or jumpers can be worn.
+Socks, tights, or leggings must be worn when wearing a skirt.
 Nylons are not uniform wear.
 Hair accessories should also be uniform colors or neutral.

 John Hancock Charter School has been the best school for my kids!
 This is the eighth year I've been at JHCS and I can say that no other elementary school- charter or not- can provide a better experience, a better team of teachers and staff members, a better curriculum for their students, or a better environment to learn in.
 Those who are lucky enough to get into John Hancock Charter School feel as if they are part of one big family.
 The director and Principal of the school- for fifteen years now- has done an outstanding job making John Hancock Charter School one of the best schools in all of Utah!